AetherMagee/KillergramNeo/README.md

 * Allow message forwarding from anywhere*
 * Override account limit*
 * Force local 'Premium'* (for experiments only, doesn't do anything for server-side features)
+* Force keep deleted messages* (extremely buggy, not supposed to be used like AyuGram or others)

 \* - Potentially breaking Telegram's ToS, be careful!